 This is another of those overlooked sleeper performances that we have recently rediscovered here at GAZZARRIDANCERS.COM.
 This infectious tune rocks from start to finish.

 All record setting nine of our GAZZARRI DANCERS are here and it's interesting to see the newly installed runway on the front center of the stage being used to maximum effect.
 It is well worth watching SHELLEY and DeANN dance flawlessly in unison on the stage.
 The runway is reserved for Joe and Eddie and five dancers.
 MILLIE, JUNE, and LUCILLEare seated on the left of the runway, with GWEN and MIMIof the right side.
-Two of our unknown mystery dancers are relegated to the shadows on the right side of the set.
+MARLENEand one of our mystery dancers are relegated to the shadows on the right side of the set.

 Joe Gilbert and Eddie Brown were a very talented duo who released eight albums in their four short years together.
 They were also television favorites in the mid-1960s having appeared on more than twenty shows.
 Their career came to a tragic end when Joe was killed in a car crash just fifty one weeks after this show was taped.
 Eddie is still active in the music industry to this day.